What Is a Government Debt Relief Program?

 Would like to clear your debt for less than what's owed

 Of course, there are pros and cons associated with debt relief.
-On the pro side, debt settlement could help you to get out of debt faster since you're paying less than the total balance.
+On the pro side, debt settlement could help you get out of debt faster than making minimum payments, since you're paying less than the total balance.

-If you're considering credit card debt relief programs, it helps to research your options carefully.
-Check the services offered, the fees and online reviews to see what other people are saying.
+If you're considering credit card debt relief programs, research your options carefully.
+Check the services offered, the fees, and online reviews to see what other people are saying.
 Regardless of which debt relief program you choose, the most important thing is taking action to get your finances and credit back on track.

 Government debt relief programs can offer significant benefits.
-There may also be some drawbacks.
+There might also be some drawbacks.
 It's important to understand both the pros and cons.

 There are a few ways to get at least some of your student loan debt forgiven.
-Working long enough in certain public service professions can qualify you to have the remainder of your debt forgiven.
-So can paying into an income-driven repayment program for 20 or 25 years.
-Also, if you’ve become totally and permanently disabled you may not have to repay your student loans.
-Check StudentAid.gov for more details and to see if you qualify.
+Working long enough in certain public service professions could qualify you to have the remainder of your debt forgiven.
+So could paying into an income-driven repayment program for 20 or 25 years.
+Also, if you’ve become totally and permanently disabled, you might not have to repay your student loans.
+Check StudentAid.gov for more details and to find out if you qualify.

 In some cases, forgiven debt is taxable income.
 However, debt forgiven under federal student loan programs is generally an exception.
 There are a few states where forgiven federal student loan debt may be treated as taxable income.